Transcatheter Pulmonary Valve Implantation

 Description of Disease

 Congenital heart disease, including tetralogy of Fallot, pulmonary atresia, and transposition of the great arteries, is generally treated by surgical repair at an early age.
-This involves reconstruction of the right ventricular outflow tract (RVOT) and pulmonary valve by means of a surgical homograft or a bovine-derived valved conduit.
+This involves reconstruction of the RVOT and pulmonary valve by means of a surgical homograft or a bovine-derived valve conduit.
 These repairs are prone to development of pulmonary stenosis or regurgitation over long periods of follow-up.

 Transcatheter pulmonary valve replacement offers a potentially less invasive treatment option for patients with prior surgery for congenital heart disease and RVOT dysfunction.
 It is possible that the use of less invasive valve replacement techniques can spare patients from multiple repeat open heart procedures over long periods of follow-up.